top of page

 High value treats may very well be what you need in the distracting environment, that dog club can be.

-Think about High value is something that comes from the fridge, rather than the pantry.
+Think about high value is something that comes from the fridge, rather than the pantry.

-Your dogs biscuits, liver treats and schmakos might work at home, but you may need something super tasty with all the other dogs around.
+Your dog's biscuits, liver treats and Schmakos might work at home, but you may need something super tasty with all the other dogs around!

 This will help you understand your dog's needs and how to help them in possible challenging situations.
-Contact the club if you require assistance looking for a local trainer.

 No.